Virtual algebraic fibrations of K\"ahler groups: Introduction

 \section{Introduction}

 This paper is devoted to the study of some virtual properties of K\"ahler groups, i.e.\ fundamental groups of compact K\"ahler manifolds.
-Recall that if $\mathcal{P}$ is a property of groups, we say that a group $G$ is \textit{virtually} $\mathcal{P}$ if a finite index subgroup $H \leq_{f} G$ is $\mathcal{P}$.
+(Recall that if $\mathcal{P}$ is a property of groups, we say that a group $G$ is \textit{virtually} $\mathcal{P}$ if a finite index subgroup $H \leq_{f} G$ is $\mathcal{P}$.)

-This paper stems from the desire to understand if some of the virtual properties of fundamental groups of irreducible $3$--manifolds with empty or toroidal boundary, that have recently emerged from the work of Agol, Wise \cite{Ag13,Wi09,Wi12} and their collaborators, have a counterpart for K\"ahler groups.
+The guiding principle is to understand if some of the virtual properties of fundamental groups of irreducible $3$--manifolds with empty or toroidal boundary, recently emerged from the work of Agol, Wise \cite{Ag13,Wi09,Wi12} and their collaborators, have a counterpart for K\"ahler groups.
 Admittedly, there is no \textit{a priori} geometric reason to expect any analogy.
-However this viewpoint seems to be not completely fruitless: for example in \cite{FV16} we investigated consequences of the fact that both classes of groups satisfy a sort of ``relative largeness" property, namely that any epimomorphism $\phi\colon G \to \Z$ with {\em infinitely generated} kernel virtually factorizes through an epimorphism to a free nonabelian group.
-(This is a property that is nontrivial to prove for both classes.)
+However this approach seems to be not completely fruitless: in \cite{FV16} we investigated some consequences of the fact that both classes of groups satisfy a sort of ``relative largeness" property, namely that any epimomorphism $\phi\colon G \to \Z$ with {\em infinitely generated} kernel virtually factorizes through an epimorphism to a free nonabelian group.
+(This is a nontrivial result for both classes.)

-In this paper we study, in a sense, the opposite phenomenon, namely the existence of epimorphisms $\phi\colon G \to \Z$ with {\em finitely generated} kernel.
+In this paper we investigate, in a sense, the opposite phenomenon, namely the existence of epimorphisms $\phi\colon G \to \Z$ with {\em finitely generated} kernel.
 Or, stated otherwise, whether $G$ is an extension of $\Z$ by a finitely generated subgroup.
 This condition has been conveniently referred to in \cite{JNW17} by saying that $G$ \textit{algebraically fibers} and here we will adhere to that terminology.
 Again, thanks to the recent results of Agol, Wise and collaborators (see \cite{AFW15} for accurate statements and references) the emerging picture is that ``most" freely indecomposable $3$--manifold groups (e.g.\ hyperbolic groups) virtually algebraically fiber.
-(By Stallings Theorem~\cite{Sta62}, this is actually equivalent to the fact that the underlying $3$--manifold is virtually a surface bundle over $S^1$.)
-This result has triggered recent interest in the study of (virtual) algebraic fibration for various classes of groups, and relevant results have appeared, including during the preparations of this manuscript, see \cite{FGK17,JNW17}.
+This result has triggered recent interest in the study of algebraic fibration for various classes of groups, and relevant results have appeared, including during the preparations of this manuscript, see \cite{FGK17,JNW17,Ki18}.

 We have tasked ourselves with the purpose of understanding virtual algebraic fibrations in the realm of K\"ahler groups.